fsce1/B2/Ideation.md

 - Bipod stabilisation
 - Bolt action rifles
 - Simpler AI, will try to locate you and fire back as well as running to cover if they spot you.
+## Idea 4: Base-builder
+Inspired by Rimworld, Foxhole and Dwarf Fortress
+Set in the post-apocalypse, you are tasked with rebuilding a city using many AI NPCs.
+Top-down perspective, you micromanage hundreds of people with their own jobs such as collecting wood, mining resources, building structures, etc.
+You also need to balance the number of people in your military.
+More people in your army means fights will be easier, but there are less people to do normal jobs.
+Maybe an XCOM or Red Alert-style military system, with turn based combat and managing the entire army.
+## Chosen Idea
 I decided that I would choose the first idea, a tactical shooter.
 I chose this because I have more experience in similar games and they are some of my favourites to play.
 I created a moodboard to help pin down the visual style and setting of my game.
 I want to have a modern, Eastern European setting, with a large military presence and lots of army checkpoints.